awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 # Troubleshooting

-This section outlines what steps to take in order to resolve issues with deploying, configuring and using the Amazon S3 Find and Forget solution.
+This section outlines steps to assist you with resolving issues deploying, configuring and using the Amazon S3 Find and Forget solution.

-### Debugging FIND_FAILED job status problems
+### Job Status: FIND_FAILED

-If your job finishes with a status of FIND_FAILED it indicates that one or more queries failed to execute.
-When using Athena + Glue for your data mappers, verify the following:
+A `FIND_FAILED` status indicates that the job has terminated because one or more data mapper queries failed to execute.

+If you are using Athena and Glue for your data mappers, you should verify the following:

-- You have granted the Athena role access to the buckets referenced by your data mappers **and** any CMKs used to encrypt the data.
+- You have granted permissions to the Athena IAM role for access to the S3 buckets referenced by your data mappers **and** any AWS KMS keys used to encrypt the S3 objects.
 For more information see [Permissions Configuration] in the [User Guide].
-- Your concurrency settings does not exceed your account limit or the limit placed on the Athena workgroup you have configured the solution to use.
+- The concurrency setting for the solution does not exceed the limits for concurrent Athena queries for your AWS account or the Athena workgroup the solution is configured to use.
 For more information see [Performance Configuration] in the [User Guide].
-- Your data is in one of the [Supported Data Formats].
+- Your data is compatible within the [solution limits]

+#FIXME#
-- The total size of the queries being ran by Athena does not exceed the maximum Athena query string length outlined in [Athena Service Quotas].
+Queries will may also fail if the total size of the queries being ran by Athena does not exceed the maximum Athena query string length outlined in [Athena Service Quotas].
 If queries are failing for this reason, you will need to reduce the number of matches being ran per deletion job.
-- Your data is compatible with the limits described in the solution [Limits].

 If the problem persists, find the **QueryFailed** event(s) in the job history to find out more specific details of the error.
 If you need more information,